beriaacan/Machine-Learning/README.md

 ## Contributing

-If you'd like to contribute to this repository by adding new methods, improving existing code, or fixing bugs, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you'd like to contribute to this repository by adding new methods, improving existing code, or fixing bugs, please message me.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to use the code freely for your purposes.
-Refer to the license file for more details.